Skip to main content

 Hardcoded today

-• Schemas pasted into prompts that quietly go stale
+• Schemas pasted into prompts that quietly go out of date

-• Every team rebuilds the same context plumbing
+• Every team wires up the same context by hand, separately, over and over

 With Marmot